 The Graduate Studies Committee will appoint two assessors to read your written work, interview you and submit a report back to the Committee.
-You must attend this interview in person in Oxford.
 The date will be set by the assessors in consultation with you.

 If you fail to satisfy the assessors, the Faculty Board may set a date by which one further oral examination must be held, with such conditions as it sees fit, and grant an extension of Probationer Research Status up to the limit of 6 terms.
 An applicant who fails to satisfy the assessors after their second oral examination will not be allowed to proceed to the DPhil.
 This is a rigorous process and should not be regarded as a formality.